rrhew/rhew-lab/content/authors/admin/_index.md

 - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Robert Rhew is a professor of trace gas biogeochemistry at the University of California, Berkeley.
+His research interests include the sources and sinks of gases involved with stratospheric ozone depletion, radiative forcing and air pollution.
+He leads the Atmospheric Biogeochemistry group in the Department of Geography, which conducts field and laboratory based measurements of trace gas fluxes and studies of the environmental and biological controls on those fluxes.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Rhew is also affiliated with the Department of Environmental Science, Policy & Management.